rszubairi/PixelenceWebDesignRepo/pixelence-mri-system/AUTH_SETUP.md

 2. System finds user by email
 3. Password is verified against stored hash using bcrypt
 4. If valid, user data (without password) is returned
-5. User data is stored in localStorage
+5. User data is stored in Secure Cookies (SameSite: Strict)
 6. User is redirected to role-specific dashboard

 ## Default Admin User